vgmtrans/vgmtrans/docs/value-oriented-rewrite-plan.md

 ## Modulation

-Vibrato and tremolo need a more explicit model than the current generic `LfoCommand`.
+Vibrato and tremolo should stay explicit in the source command model rather than being hidden behind a generic LFO command.

 The source model should represent modulation as driver-level intent: